 PCOs are the lower level of the current health administration in England, reporting to Strategic Health Authorities (SHAs).

 In mid-2010 there were 151 Primary Care Organisations within England consisting of 145 Primary Care Trusts and 6 Care Trusts.
 Care Trusts have similar duties to Primary Care Trusts, except that Care Trusts have responsibilities for social care as well as health care.

 PCO population estimates are used by both central government departments and local authorities for a range of purposes including planning and monitoring of services, as denominators for the calculation of various rates and indicators, and in the production of population projections and forecasts.

 These estimates are currently classified as experimental statistics as they have not yet been assessed against the standards required for National Statistics.
-For further information on the quality of population estimates please see the Summary Quality Reports available from:
+Further information on the quality of population estimates please see the Summary Quality Reports

 In mid-2010 the population of England was 52,234,000, an increase of 0.8 per cent on mid-2009 and 5.6 per cent on mid-2001.